danielrriggs/danielrriggs.github.io/content/Metaphysics of Meditation.md

 ###### [[Bindu Visarga]]

 The yogis believe that all of this energy / consciousness is situated at the top of your head called [[Bindu Visarga]].
 They believed that the universe was created out of [[Bindu Visarga]], which is an infinitely dense piece of matter and consciousness that then explodes and creates the universe.
-The universe, after exploding from [[Bindu Visarga]], expands until it reaches a terminal point, and it then will eventually collapses back into [[Bindu Visarga]].
+The universe, after exploding from [[Bindu Visarga]], expands until it reaches a terminal point, and it then eventually collapses back into [[Bindu Visarga]].

 ###### [[Karma]]